ADimeo/Faultynet/README.md

   - Most notably, setting tcpdump to listen on an interface will delete nc filters, which disables the redirection fault
 - The minimum burst size for cpu stressing is 1 second

+### Planned Features
+- Implementing additional FaultControllers, including ones that dynamically react to the current state of the net
+- Remove limitations, to allow faults on limited links, multiple faults per interface, and within docker containers

 ## Installation